CarlaBeeTech/CarlaBeeTech/README.md

 # Hi, I'm Carla 👋

-Compliance and data governance professional with 20+ years in federal government, including two decades at the Social Security Administration — where data accuracy wasn't a best practice, it was the law.
-Currently pursuing a transition into governance, risk, and compliance (GRC) and cybersecurity, building on CompTIA Security+ and hands-on IT risk assessment work in GRC frameworks.
+Federal compliance professional with 20+ years at the Social Security Administration, where data accuracy and policy adherence weren't best practices — they were the law.
+I'm now transitioning into IT and cybersecurity, applying that governance foundation to GRC, risk, and security operations work.

 📍 Kansas City, MO | 🔗 [LinkedIn](https://www.linkedin.com/in/carlabeetech) | 📊 [Live Dashboard](https://app.powerbi.com/links/BxBc7Vm1_E?ctid=27797b60-dfe9-4de0-abbf-4563eaf93996&pbi_source=linkShare)